Node.js Buffer Operations: Views, Copies, and Memory Ownership

 Production Patterns for Zero-Copy

-These patterns keep ownership decisions visible in Buffer-heavy code.
+These patterns keep Buffer ownership decisions visible in production code.

-Pattern 1: The Temporary View for Synchronous Processing
+Pattern 1 - Temporary Views for Synchronous Processing

-The narrowest safe use of zero-copy is processing a chunk of a larger buffer within a single synchronous scope:
+The safest use of zero-copy views is processing part of a larger Buffer inside a single synchronous scope -

 function processChunk(largeBuffer, offset, length, calculate) {